CLOSED CHURCHES WITHIN THE

 Directions:

-The village of Austinville is 5 miles
+The village of Austinville is 5

-west of Columbia Cross Roads.
-From the intersection of US 6 and PA 14
+miles west of Columbia Cross Roads.
+From the

-just east of Troy, go north on PA 14 4 miles to Columbia Cross Roads.
+intersection of US 6 and PA 14 just east of Troy, go north on PA 14 4 miles to

-Turn left on Austinville Road and go 5 miles to the
+Columbia Cross Roads.
+Turn left on Austinville Road and go 5 miles to the village of Austinville.
+The church stood on the left, across

-left, across from the Union Church.
+from the Union Church.

 Historic Conference: